husui007/sample-market-maker/README.md

 * Based on parameters set by the user, the bot creates a descriptions of orders it would like to place.
   - If `settings.MAINTAIN_SPREADS` is set, the bot will start inside the current spread and work outwards.
   - Otherwise, spread is determined by interval calculations.
-* If the user specifies position limits, these are checked.
-If the current position is beyond a limit, the bot stops quoting that side of the market.
+* If the user specifies position limits,(via `CHECK_POSITION_LIMITS, MIN_POSITION` and
+`MAX_POSITION` these are checked.
+If the current position is beyond a limit, the bot stops quoting that side of the market. **IMPORTANT**: these parameters can save you from buying/selling more contracts that your margin can sustain.
+If you dont use them, then you may well margin yourself into a drained account.
 * These order descriptors are compared with what the bot has currently placed in the market.
   - If an existing order can be amended to the desired value, it is amended.
   - Otherwise, a new order is created.